kit-cn-cms/NNFlow/README.md

 ## Test the framework
+To apply the framework, use the scripts in the directory "run_scripts".
+Firstly, you have to perform preprocessing_1, preprocessing_2 and preprocessing_3.
+Secondly, you have to use "train_neural_network.py".
+Thirdly, you can use the suitable analyse_model script.
+Further explanations are given as comments in the scripts.

 You can test the framework with the scripts in the folder "example_run_scripts".
 All you have to do is to add the pathes to the data sets and to your working directory.
 To get example data sets, please contact the authors.